 Student must have a current 2020-2021 academic year Free Application for Federal Student Aid (FAFSA) on file to confirm eligibility for the Lumberjack HEERF II and enrolled, full or part-time in a graduate or undergraduate degree program.

 More information about the CARES Act and Student eligibility can be found here.

 Students not eligible include:

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 One section of the CARES Act established the Higher Education Emergency Relief fund, which affords the opportunity for NAU to provide emergency grants to students to help defray expenses related to COVID-19.
 There is additional funding for universities for expenses related to the disruption of campus operations due to the pandemic.

 NAU applied for funding from the federal U.S. Department of Education based on the guidelines in the CARES Act.
-We received funding on May 6, 2020 and dispersed 52% of the funds in the spring and summer.
+We received funding on May 6, 2020 and disbursed 52% of the funds in the spring and summer.
 The remaining funds will be disbursed during the fall.

 NAU was allocated an additional $11.7 million under the Higher Education Emergency Relief Funds II (HEERF II) and $34.0 million under HEERF III for student grants.
 We will continue to distribute funds through Summer, and Fall semesters in 2021 as well as Spring 2022.